-Risch began his railroad career on the Burlington Northern Railroad, working in the track department two summers while attending college.
-In the fall of 1978, he hired out in train service and in 1979, he entered engine service in what is now the BNSF Railway.
-He is a long-time International officer, serving on the Executive Board from 1991 until 2009.
+Brother Risch began his railroad career on Burlington Northern Railroad, working in the track department for two summers while attending college.
+In the fall of 1978, he hired out in train service and in 1979 he entered engine service in what is now BNSF Railway.
+He is a long-time International Officer, serving on the Executive Board from 1991 until 2009.

 Risch is a graduate of Bismarck State College and earned a bachelor’s degree in Labor Studies from Antioch University of Yellow Springs, Ohio, where he studied collective bargaining, labor history, labor law, world labor movements and other issues related to labor.

-Risch wrote a regular newspaper column for the Bismarck Tribune from 1991 until 1993, where he focused his pieces on labor, economic and tax issues.
+Risch wrote a regular newspaper column for The Bismarck Tribune from 1991 until 1993, where he focused on labor, economic and tax issues.

-Risch has been married for 31 years to his wife, Kathi, and they have two adult children.
+Risch, 57, has been married for 34 years to his wife, Kathi, and they have two adult children.